UDST/choicemodels/README.md

-# choicemodels
+# ChoiceModels

-A general package for discrete choice model estimation and simulation, covering basic Multinomial Logit and various refinements.
+This is a package for discrete choice model estimation and simulation, with an emphasis on large choice sets and behavioral refinements to multinomial models.
+Most of these models are not available in StatsModels or Scikit-learn.

 ## API Reference

-### Classes
+### Model classes

 - `Logit()`
-- `MNL()`
+- `MNLogit()`
 - `NestedLogit()`
 - `MixedLogit()`